Exotic 4-manifolds with signature zero: Exotic smooth structures on simply connected signature zero --manifolds

-\begin{remark} While there has been remarkable progress in generating complex surfaces of general type with dense Chern slopes $c_1^2/c_2$ between $[1, 3]$ (see e.g.\cite{TroncosoUrzua}), we are not aware of any examples of simply-connected minimal complex surfaces with slope $c_1^2/ c_2=2$.
-In fact, through a variation of a celebrated result (and its proof) by Gompf, we can increase the contrast: Any finitely presented group is the fundamental group of a minimal symplectic $4$--manifold with $c_1^2 = 2 c_2$, which can be taken to be non-spin or spin.
+\begin{remark} Through a variation of a celebrated result (and its proof) by Gompf, we also obtain the following result: Any finitely presented group is the fundamental group of a minimal symplectic $4$--manifold with $c_1^2 = 2 c_2$, which can be taken to be non-spin or spin.
 As noted in the proof of the Addendum~\ref{thm:addendum}, after perturbing the symplectic form, we can find a self-intersection zero symplectic torus $T$ with a trivial $\pi_1$ complement in our exotic minimal symplectic $Z_5$, as well as in $Z'_6$.
 Therefore, we can take either one of these (instead of the elliptic surfaces) as the building block $W$ in Gompf's construction \cite[Proof of Theorem~4.1]{Gompf} to derive the non-spin and spin examples, respectively.
 Note that the genus--$2$ surface of odd self-intersection in $Z_5$ is away from $T$, so the $4$--manifolds we get after fiber summing along $T$ are still non-spin.
 The minimality of the resulting symplectic $4$--manifolds after fiber sums follows from \cite{Usher}. \end{remark}

 \begin{remark} While we do not care for it here, let us note that one can, if they desire to do so, draw a Kirby diagram for any one of our exotic $4$--manifolds in Theorem~A using the explicit descriptions we have provided for the Lefschetz fibrations $\mathcal{Z}_m$ and $\mathcal{Z}'_n$ and the Luttinger surgeries along $\mathcal{L}_m$ and $\mathcal{L}'_n$ in them, respectively.
-After decomposing the fibration as a surface bundle over $\Sigma_2^1$ and a Lefschetz fibration over $D^2$, following the explicit monodromy factorization we provide, one first draws a Kirby diagram of the surface bundle using Akbulut's algorithm \cite[Sections~4.1--4.3]{Akbulut}, which importantly allows one to also describe the link of tori we surger, and then attach the four Lefschetz $2$--handles along the regular fiber as usual.
+After decomposing the fibration as a surface bundle over $\Sigma_2^1$ and a Lefschetz fibration over $D^2$, following the explicit monodromy factorization we provide, one first draws a Kirby diagram of the surface bundle using Akbulut's algorithm \cite[Sections~4.1--4.3]{Akbulut}, which importantly allows one also to describe the link of tori we surger, and then attach the four Lefschetz $2$--handles along the regular fiber as usual.
 Then, following the Luttinger surgery information we provided, one modifies the pieces of the diagram as prescribed in \cite[Sections~6.3--6.4]{Akbulut} to arrive at the final Kirby diagram.